Peter Lavetti was born in Cleveland, Ohio in 1960. After a precocious youth as a

 in Budapest, Hungary under the sponsorship of pianist Ádám Fellegi (1989) and appeared in an art film playing this

 music.
-The film, called Largo and Presto, played at The New York International Independent Film and Video Festival, and The Philafilm International Film
+The film, called Largo and Presto, played at The New York International Independent Film and Video Festival and The Philadelphia International Film

-Festival - where it won an award.
-Both were in 1996.
+Festival, where it won an award.
+Both were in 1997.
 The Presto part of this

-film also played on Varig Brasil Airlines passenger entertainment.
+film also played on Varig Brasil Airlines passenger entertainment (international route) at the end of 1996.
 Lavetti made all of the edit decisions for the Largo and created the Presto entirely himself on an AVID.

 A man of many pursuits, Lavetti broadened his horizons further by studying painting and drawing at The School of the Museum of Fine